A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-According to \textsc{Bosmans 1910} , Snellius enthusiastically began translating \textsc{Van Ceulen 1596} from Dutch into Latin, but became bored with Van Ceulen's enormous calculations.
+According to \hyperref[Bos1910]{\textsc{Bosmans 1910}} , Snellius {Snellius, Willebrordus (\emph{aka} Snell, Willebrord)} enthusiastically began translating \hyperref[Ceu1596]{\textsc{Van Ceulen 1596}} from Dutch into Latin, but became bored with Van Ceulen's enormous calculations.
 This drove him to find a more efficient version of the Archimedean algorithm .
 The crux of Snellius' improvement is the observation that the perimeter of an inscribed $n$-gon converges to $\pi$ twice as fast as that of a circumscribed $n$-gon.
-Like Van Ceulen , Snellius uses the cossic notation for his finite continued square roots.
+Like Van Ceulen , Snellius {Snellius, Willebrordus (\emph{aka} Snell, Willebrord)} uses the cossic notation for his finite continued square roots.
+(See \hyperref[Bal1920]{\textsc{Ball 1920}} for more details about the calculations of Van Ceulen and Snellius.)